Clemson Alumni Association Distinguished Service Award Guidelines

 These requirements are guidelines for the selection of nominees and may be waived by the Alumni Association Board of Directors in cases where extenuating circumstances exist.
 Such a waiver requires the support of a two-thirds majority of the Alumni Association Board membership.

-The Honor and Awards Committee of the Alumni Association will accept nominations of individuals prior to August 7th.
+The Honor and Awards Committee of the Alumni Association will accept nominations of individuals prior to July 30th.
 Each nomination must utilize the official nomination form, contain three letters of support, with one being authored by the nominator, and, if readily available, the nominee’s resume may be included as supporting documentation.
 The total length of a nomination – inclusive of the requisite official nomination form and letters of support – must not exceed ten one-sided pages.
+The length of the form is typically 3-4 pages.
 Self-nominations will not be accepted.
 Nominations should convey to the selection committee the merits of each nominee, assuming that no prior knowledge of the candidate exists and that committee members are unfamiliar with the candidate.

 If a candidate is not selected within three years of the date of the original nomination, the nomination will be disregarded and a new nomination must be submitted if the nominee is to receive further consideration.
 In no case should a nominee be informed of the nomination.
 The nominator should seek information and supporting materials in a confidential way.